 Hoffman: We’ve partnered with the Community College of Philadelphia to make sure that the customers of our workforce programs gain access to college credit when the workforce training that we invested in provides them with the certifications and learning they’ve earned.

 Since spring 2017, CAEL has helped us determine how to structure the referral process, how to communicate with customers of the workforce system and how work effectively with the college to make sure that they understand the workforce training.
-CAEL also provided a consultant to the college to document that the learning and certifications that come out of workforce training are equivalent to the college coursework and are eligible for college credit.
+CAEL also provided an expert to the college to document that the learning and certifications that come out of workforce training are equivalent to the college coursework and are eligible for college credit.

 CAEL: What kind of feedback have you received so far?

 Hoffman: Philadelphia Works oversees the PA CareerLink® Philadelphia system, which is the American Job Center in Pennsylvania.
 The workforce advisors from the PA CareerLink® are very excited to be able to offer their customers the opportunity to advance their careers by earning college credit in a way that’s going to save them time and money.

 The feedback we’ve gotten from the college has been similarly positive, telling us that this has really pushed them to connect the credit and non-credit side of their work, and they’re very excited that those conversations and those relationships are stronger than before CAEL started working with us.

 CAEL: What has Philadelphia Works gained through participating in this initiative?

 Hoffman: We really care about creating career pathways for our customers and making sure that skilled workers are available to business.
 So by creating this crosswalk and this ability to have workforce customers move from workforce training to college credit, we can really make the career pathway real.